 Safe Alaskans will provide free reflective tape for bikers, walkers, joggers, or anyone who spends time outside and wants to safely be seen.
-Order your free reflective tape from Safe Alaskans, and stay visible!
+Reflective tape will be available through Center for Safe Alaskans again in fall 2019!

 At Center for Safe Alaskans, we want to know how many people are biking in Anchorage.
 Getting a count of riders is an elusive task, but it matters when we are trying to determine if injury rates are decreasing, whether our efforts to promote cycling are successful, and where the greatest infrastructure improvements are needed.
 The challenges include funding and resources.

 Planning for BTWD begins after the turn of the year.
 Multiple volunteer groups are involved with everything from hosting treat stations at busy bike intersections, securing prizes for riders, counting participants and helmet users, promotion, Tshirt designs, and much more.
 Information about past events can be found at the Municipality of Anchorage’s website.
 BTWD also has a Facebook Page with information about past events as well as upcoming cycling activities in Anchorage.

 We are currently exploring how other areas of the country and world count cyclists.
 The next steps will involve coordinating efforts between the State of Alaska, City of Anchorage and Center for Safe Alaskans.